 The COVID-19 pandemic has further exacerbated the situation.
 North Korea has implemented extremely strict border controls to prevent the spread of the virus, effectively sealing off the country from the outside world.
 This has made it virtually impossible for North Koreans to escape, even with the help of brokers and smugglers.

 Despite the decline in the number of arrivals in South Korea, the underlying factors that drive North Koreans to escape remain unchanged.
-The oppressive political system, the chronic economic hardship, and the lack of basic freedoms continue to fuel the desire to seek a better life elsewhere.
+Practically speaking, the oppressive political system, the chronic economic hardship, and the lack of basic freedoms continue to fuel the desire to seek a better life elsewhere.
 As long as these conditions persist, North Koreans will continue to risk everything to escape, even in the face of increasingly daunting obstacles.

 Tips and Expert Advice

 First and foremost, planning and preparation are essential.
+This includes researching escape routes, identifying reliable brokers, and saving up enough money to cover the costs of the journey.
 Escape is a dangerous and complex undertaking, and it is crucial to gather as much information as possible before attempting to flee.
-This includes researching escape routes, identifying reliable brokers, and saving up enough money to cover the costs of the journey.
 It is also important to understand the risks involved and to have a plan for what to do if things go wrong.

 Fifth, understand the legal and political landscape.
 The legal status of North Korean defectors varies depending on the country in which they seek refuge.
-It is important to understand your rights and obligations and to seek legal advice if necessary.
+Also, it is important to understand your rights and obligations and to seek legal advice if necessary.
 Be aware of the political sensitivities surrounding North Korean defection and avoid engaging in activities that could jeopardize your safety or your chances of obtaining asylum.

 FAQ